oddlid/influx-killer/README.md

 # Influx Killer
-Stresstest for InfluxDB.
-Adjustable amount of workers, timeouts, data to send, etc.
+Stresstest for Influx.
+Adjustable amount of workers (hosts), intervals, number of points to send, etc.